| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 by the works of the law, because we

-So, how can we understand the difference between living by the letter of the
+can we understand the difference between living by the letter of the law (like

-law (like the damned Pharisees), and properly living by faith?
-First,
+the damned Pharisees), and properly living by faith?
+First, let’s apply

-let’s apply the synonyms we learned on page H1-2 by realizing the faith in “living by faith” includes love and works.
-As a plebe at the Naval Academy, whenever an upperclassman
+the synonyms we learned on page H1-2 by realizing the faith in “living by faith” includes love and works.
+As a plebe at the Naval Academy, whenever an upperclassman barked,

-barked, “Smith!
-Drop and give me ten!”, I’d drop into the pushup position,
+“Smith!
+Drop and give me ten!”, I’d drop into

 Respect was also indicated in our speech.